 - All SQPs to undertake CPD

 - For bodies registering SQPs (such as Vetpol) to operate a system to monitor CPD and ensure their registrants remain up to date

-- Vetpol SQPs are required to accumulate a minimum number of CPD hours per year, relevant to their species qualification or to the job of being a SQP, in order to remain on the Vetpol register.
+- Vetpol SQPs are required to accumulate a minimum number of CPD hours per calendar year, relevant to their species qualification or to the job of being a SQP, in order to remain on the Vetpol register.
 The Vetpol CPD year is consistent with the registration year so runs from January – December each year.

 2. Details of completed CPD, along with time spent and a review of each CPD activity must be recorded in the Vetpol SQPs individual account on the app.vetpol.uk Learning Management System where progress will be checked and verified.

 3. Vetpol SQPs are entitled to take a copy of this CPD record and show it to others such as potential employers.